vdespa/postman-quick-reference-guide/docs/cheatsheet.rst

 **Removing**

 Local variables are automatically removed once the tests have been executed.
-They have no effects on other requests.

 Dynamic variables
 -----------------